-I sue wild duck and goose meat here, although you could use domestic, and I find this is an especially good recipe to use with snow geese and diver or sea ducks, which need to be skinless and have all the fat removed.
+I use wild duck and goose meat here, although you could use domestic, and I find this is an especially good recipe to use with Canada geese, snow geese and diver or sea ducks, which need to be skinless and have all the fat removed.
 If you have trouble finding duck sausage, you can use pork sausage.

 The one piece of special equipment you need to make this pie is a springform pan.
 If you don’t have one, buy an 8-inch to 10-inch pan here.